Visit this waterfall in lizard country near Orbost for a bush barbecue and platform views extending out onto the rock shelf above

 No shade available at the falls.
 Limited shade in the picnic area and along the walking track.

 Camping is not available at the falls.
-If you are planning to stay overnight in the area, you can try
+If you are planning to stay overnight in the area,

 Victorian Department of Environment, Land, Water and Planning